-The Department of Mathematics at Colorado State University offers the Paced Algebra to Calculus Electronically (PACe) program and Math Placement Exams.
+The Department of Mathematics at Colorado State University offers pre-calculus courses in the PACe program (MATH 117-126) and Math Placement exams.

-For most incoming students, satisfactory performance on the Colorado State Math Placement Exam (MPE) is the prerequisite for the beginning mathematics courses MATH 101, MATH 105 and MATH 117.
-Typically students who do not have transferable credit in math from another college, university, or the Advanced Placement or IB Exams will need to take a CSU math placement exam to satisfy course prerequisites, with exception of MATH 101.
-All students may register for MATH 101 but this course will not satisfy the specific math requirement for many majors.
-Students should visit the Math Placement Directory for more information and to create a personalized mathematics plan.
+Satisfactory performance on the Colorado State Math Placement Exam (MPE) is the prerequisite for the beginning mathematics courses MATH 105 and MATH 117.
+Typically students who do not have transferable credit in math from another college, university, or the Advanced Placement or IB Exams will need to take a CSU math placement exam to satisfy course prerequisites, with the exception of MATH 101.
+Students should create a personalized Math Plan to learn more about the math requirements for degree programs in which they are interested.
+Students should visit the Mathematics Placement Overview for more information and to create a Math Plan.
 Questions may be directed to the PACe Office at (970) 491-5761.

 At Colorado State University, pre-calculus mathematics is taught through an innovative instructional program that uses a mastery approach to learning.
 Instructional video lectures and lecture notes are provided using distance delivery technologies.
 In addition, students interact one-on-one with course assistants in the PACe Learning Center (Weber Building, Room 136).